Hello McMaster Researchers,

 - Recording and Storing Interviews: See the “Making the Recording” section in the answer to the question on recording online interviews (above).

 - Keeping Focus Group and Interview Sessions Private: Before using online platforms for interviews or focus groups, researchers should become familiar with the settings and invitation options and take steps to prevent unauthorized persons from accessing the session (e.g. “Zoom bombing”).
 Most of the time, unauthorized access is due to the meeting link being made public, which should be less of an issue for research as the link should only be shared privately with participants.
-But participants could accidentally disclose the link, and therefore researchers should be aware of other options to prevent access (e.g. two factor authentication) and to address the situation if someone gains access to a focus group (e.g. have screen sharing turned off, know how to remove someone, etc.).
+But participants could accidentally disclose the link, and therefore researchers should be aware of other options to prevent access (e.g. two-factor authentication) and to address the situation if someone gains access to a focus group (e.g. have screen sharing turned off, know how to remove someone, etc.).
 For those using Zoom, there is a guide to preventing unauthorized access posted by the company.

 Q. Does McMaster University have any official guidance on the use of online meeting/voice calling platforms?

 A. Currently, Information Technology has posted a guide to best practices for privacy and security when using Zoom video conferencing.
 There is also a guide to creating a secure work-from-home environment, which could be useful for researchers having to switch to handling data at home that they would normally only work with on campus.
-MREB, IT Security and the Office of the VP Research have developed guidance on using video-conferencing platforms to collect data for research.
-In addition to McMaster guidance, the Office of the Privacy Commissioner of Canada has posted privacy tips for using video-conferencing services.

-Please contact the MREB ethics office if you have any questions about the above or have a question not covered in this FAQ – email@example.com.
+Please contact the MREB Ethics Office if you have any questions about the above or have a question not covered in this FAQ – firstname.lastname@example.org.